SuperOfficeDocs/superoffice-docs/docs/ui/web-application/tutorials/aspnet-appointment-with-login/index.md

 ### The basic references needed to create an ASP.Net website using SO controls

-![11][img2]
+![11 -screenshot][img2]

 ## The web.config

 When creating any website, it is necessary to have a *web.config* file.
 Here, we copy it from the SuperOffice application and modify it as required.
-The SuperOffice Services and Database sections need to remain in the config file so that we can talk to the database:
+The SuperOffice [Services][] and [Database][] sections need to remain in the config file so that we can talk to the database:

 [!code-xml[XML](includes/webconfig.xml)]